quintel/etsource/ORM.md

-# Object Relation Mapper for ETSource
+# Object Mapper for ETSource

-The object relation mapper for ETSource is designed to:
+The object mapper for ETSource is designed to:

 1. Provide a common way to (mass) manipulate objects in ETSource
 2. Run validations